drewtodd/drewtodd.github.io/_posts/2016-06-05-invision-this.md

 What’s more, the integrative and collaborative aspects of InVision are where it really shines.

+If you use tools like Sketch and Photoshop, you can upload your source files (.sketch and .psd) directly to your project.
+InVision handles slicing and dicing them into actual screens.
+As long as you practice a little basic organization while doing your designs, you don’t even have to *think* about “making InVision versions” of your work.
+The app does it all for you.

+Furthermore, you can invite your team to collaborate on the designs.
+Teammates can comment and annotate their work.
+Collaboration is baked into the tool — and integration with your collaboration tools (Slack, anyone?) comes out-of-the-box.

+## Pro-level results

+When it comes time to get feedback from clients and stakeholders, InVision’s tools for presentation are easy to use and straightforward.
+Creating links and hotspots is easy.
+Most basic animations for interactions are included and easy to implement.
+Sharing your work is dead simple, be it on desktop or mobile devices.
+The final results really help your client envision (pun!) your vision and [sell your idea][2].

 ## The right tool

 Can you do more with Axure than InVision?
 Certainly.
 Can you do *enough* with InVision to get your point across quickly, conveniently, and effectively?
 Definitely.
 InVision wins because it meets the minimum viable product criteria for UI wire framing and prototyping.
 Until I get to a point where InVision doesn’t meet my needs, I’m pretty much sold on it.

-You can go see what all the fuss is about by [checking out the wireframes in question][2], first-hand.
+You can go see what all the fuss is about by [checking out the wireframes in question][3], first-hand.

 [1]:	https://www.youtube.com/watch?v=VPGcpm3v1sU "It's a jazz reference..."
+[2]:	/fidelity
-[2]:	https://invis.io/3Y7ICRIEM "A sample InVision app wireframe collection"
+[3]:	https://invis.io/3Y7ICRIEM "A sample InVision app wireframe collection"